control-center/serviced/acceptance/README.md

 If you modify the contents of the image, you should update the version number in that file before building/pushing a new image.

-### Step 3 - Run the mock agents
+### Step 3 - Setup the test environment

+#### Start the mock agents
 The test suite uses mock agents for tests involving hosts.
+The mock agents do not (currently) connect to Zookeeper, nor do they have the ability to mock service executions.
+Their primary purpose is to provide light-weight mocks for the set of properties for each host (CPU, RAM, Kernel Version, CC version, etc).
 To build the mock agent, use the following commands:

 ```
 $ zendev cd serviced